-The unitholders initially will be unable to remove our general partner because our general partner and its affiliates own sufficient units to be able to prevent its removal.
-The vote of the holders of at least 66/3% of all outstanding common and subordinated units voting together as a single class is required to remove our general partner.
-As of , USA Compression Holdings owns an aggregate of % of our outstanding common and subordinated units.
-Also, if our general partner is removed without cause during the subordination period and no units held by the holders of the subordinated units or their affiliates are voted in favor of that removal, all subordinated units or its affiliates are voted in favor of that removal, all subordinated units or its affiliates are voted in favor of that removal, all subordinated units will be extinguished.
+The unitholders initially will be unable to remove our general partner because our general partner and its affiliates will own sufficient units upon completion of this offering to be able to prevent its removal.
+The vote of the holders of at least $66^{2}/3\%$ of all outstanding common and subordinated units voting together as a single class is required to remove our general partner.
+Following the closing of this offering, USA Compression Holdings will own an aggregate of % of our outstanding common and subordinated units.
+Also, if our general partner is removed without cause during the subordination period and no units held by the holders of the subordinated units or their affiliates are voted in favor of that removal, all subordinated units held by our general partner and its affiliates will automatically be converted into common units.
+If no units held by any holder of subordinated units or its affiliates are voted in favor of that removal, all subordinated units will convert automatically into common units and any existing arrearages on the common units will be extinguished.
 A removal of our general partner under these circumstances would adversely affect our common units by prematurely eliminating their distribution and liquidation preference over our subordinated units, which would otherwise have continued until we had met certain distribution and performance tests.
 Cause is narrowly defined to mean that a court of competent jurisdiction has entered a final, non-appealable judgment finding our general partner liable for actual fraud or willful misconduct in its capacity as our general partner.
 Cause does not include most cases of charges of poor management of the business.